catchdigital/catch_all/README.md

 # Catch All Profile

-## Setup
+## Intro

+A profile to quickly install and set up a vanilla project with basic configuration.
 This profile uses the following modules:

 ````
 drupal/admin_toolbar:^2.3